-- 153. The slide deck (if any) alongside any speaking notes must be submitted alongside the offer.
-Should a slide deck not be submitted alongside the offer, the tenderer will not be allowed to use slides as part of their oral presentation. - 154.
-The selected Tenderers as specified above must make an oral presentation to the Preparatory Commission's evaluation committee and participate in a question-and-answer session.
-The purpose of the oral presentation and question and answer session is to test the Tenderer's understanding of the work that will be performed under the prospective contract, which will be a factor in the overall technical evaluation of the proposals.
-Each Tenderer will be allowed 90 minutes to conduct their oral presentation. - 155.
-The Preparatory Commission will determine the date and time for each eligible Tenderers' oral presentation and notify Tenderers of the scheduled date and time, as well as the agenda for their presentation 14 calendar days in advance.
-At its sole discretion, the Preparatory Commission reserves the right to reschedule any Tenderer's presentation.
-Tenderers must confirm their availability for the presentation within 4 calendar days of receipt of the invitation. - 156.
-The presentation must be made by one or more of the personnel whom the Tenderer will employ to manage or supervise contract performance.
+- 155. The slide deck (if any) alongside any speaking notes must be submitted alongside the proposals.
+Should a slide deck not be submitted alongside the proposal, the tenderer will not be allowed to use slides as part of their oral presentation. - 156.
+The selected tenderers as specified above must make an oral presentation to the Preparatory Commission's Evaluation Committee and participate in a question-and-answer session.
+The purpose of the oral presentation and question and answer session is to test the tenderer's understanding of the work that will be performed under the prospective contract, which will be a factor in the overall technical evaluation of the proposals.
+Each Tenderer will be allowed 90 minutes to conduct their oral presentation. - 157.
+The Evaluation Committee will determine the date and time for each eligible tenderers' oral presentation and notify tenderers of the scheduled date and time, as well as the agenda for their presentation 14 calendar days in advance.
+At its sole discretion, the Evaluation Committee reserves the right to reschedule any tenderer's presentation.
+Tenderers must confirm their availability for the presentation within 4 calendar days of receipt of the invitation. - 158.
+The presentation must be made by one or more of the personnel whom the tenderer will employ to manage or supervise contract performance.
 The proposed Project Manager must be present and must, at a minimum, answer questions directed to him/her during the question-and-answer session.
 Tenderers may not use other employees or consultants to make the oral presentation.
-The Tenderer should be prepared to answer detailed technical questions from the Preparatory Commission. - 157.
-During the presentation, interaction between the evaluation team and the Tenderer will be limited.
-A member of the evaluation team will chair the meeting and ensure compliance with the ground rules.
-The presentation does not constitute discussions with Tenderers. - 158.
-All tenderers will be asked the same questions, with insignificant differences. - 159.
+The tenderer should be prepared to answer detailed technical questions from the Evaluation Committee. - 159.
+During the presentation, interaction between the Evaluation Committee and the tenderer will be limited.
+A member of the Committee will chair the meeting and ensure compliance with the ground rules.
+The presentation does not constitute discussions with tenderers. - 160.
+The Evaluation Committee may ask the tenderer questions other than those listed in Paragraph 154.
+All tenderers will be asked the same questions, with insignificant differences. - 161.
 In order to advance to Phase IV (Financial Evaluation), a proposal must have achieved a combined score of 55 points, in which at least 10 should be obtained from the Oral Presentation.